NZ Performance Car

 NZ Performance Car is a monthly automobile magazine and website, and is the biggest selling automotive and men's lifestyle magazine in New Zealand.

 As Parkside Media's second title, it has eclipsed the success of NZ Classic Car.
 NZ Performance Car has evolved with the times, promoting the import drag racing scene, building the drifting scene and supporting modified car events such as Auto Salon and dB Drag Racing.

 Issue 1 of the magazine was bundled free with NZ Classic Car issue 66 (June 1996), and featured a Series 4 Mazda RX-7 on the cover.

 Change in focus

-The magazine's focus has evolved from initially covering all high performance cars, including Australian V8s, to Japanese import cars, and more recently import car culture and associated activities (BMX, FMX, interviews with local and international musicians, etc.).
+The magazine's focus has evolved from initially covering all high performance cars, including Australian V8s, Japanese import cars, and more recently import car culture and associated activities (BMX, FMX, and interviews with local and international musicians, etc.).

 Early issues featured cars such as Holden Toranas alongside Mitsubishi Galant VR4s.